 The brush size has to be a little larger than the bar of the fence, it is better to make the selection bigger and larger to include all the edges of the fence inside the selection.

 Start painting with black on the fence layer.
-To paint a straight line, click at the beginning of the line then hold shift key and click at the end of the line.
+To paint a straight line, click at the beginning of the line then hold the shift key and click at the end of the line.
 Keep painting until you paint over the whole fence.

 Right-click on the fence layer a menu will appear, then choose Select pixels as shown below